 We encourage you to consider planning ahead.
 Here on the Island we have 3,000 hotel rooms being cleaned to above CDCs recommended standards.
 We also have 2,800 vacation rental properties; ideal for travelers who would like the option to stay in an individual home or condo instead of a hotel property.
 Learn more about Where to Stay.

 We’d love to see you on South Padre Island.
 Please stay safe and follow guidance from your local municipalities.

 Are any public gatherings being canceled?

 Are restaurants and bars open?

-At this time, bars are closed, but most Island restaurants are offering limited in-restaurant dining (50% capacity inside and 100% capacity outside), drive-thru, and/or pick-up.
+At this time, bars are open at 50% capacity, and most Island restaurants are offering limited in-restaurant dining (75% capacity inside and 100% capacity outside), drive-thru, and/or pick-up.
 We urge everyone to call ahead of time to determine availability.
 Our goal is to update our dining page with more information as it becomes available.
 Stay up to date here.

 What is the Island doing to protect visitors and residents?